node-class-may-2023/ComIT_Node/javascript.md

   * `*=` Multiplication assignment
   * `/=` Division assignment
   * `%=` Remainder assignment
-* This concept is easier to undestand using code:
+* This concept is easier to understand using code:

 **Example:**
 ```js